dann20/customized-FedML/README.md

     - Set mqtt.retain_available = true
   - In plugins/emqx_retainer.conf:
     - Set retainer.max_payload_size = 10MB (> 2.5Mb for the largest, VAE and LSTM model config)
-#### Install required python packages in anaconda on server (recommended) and Raspberry Pi's  machine env or virtual env (no conda due to unavailable tensorflow package)
+#### Install required python packages
+Install in anaconda on server (recommended) and Raspberry Pi's machine env or virtual env (no conda due to unavailable tensorflow package)

 ### 1. Configuration
 #### Clients and Server